Purpose

 - lookup_value - The value to search for.

 The LOOKUP function accepts three arguments: lookup_value, lookup_vector, and result_vector.
 The first argument, lookup_value, is the value to look for.
-The second argument, lookup_vector, is a one-row, or one-column range to search.
-LOOKUP assumes that lookup_vector is sorted in ascending order.
-The third argument, result_vector, is a one-row, or one-column range of results.
+The second argument, lookup_vector, is the range or array to search.
+The third argument, result_vector, is the range or array from which to return a result.
 Result_vector is optional.
-When result_vector is provided, LOOKUP locates a match in the lookup_vector, and returns the corresponding value from result_vector.
 If result_vector is not provided, LOOKUP returns the value of the match found in lookup_vector.
+The LOOKUP function has two forms: vector and array.
+Most of this article describes the vector form, but the last example below explains the array form.

 Example #1 - basic usage